DETAILED ACTION

 Step 2A, Prong 2

-Moreover, the above-identified abstract idea is not integrated into a practical application under 2019 PEG because the claimed method and system merely implements the above-identified abstract idea (e.g., mental process and certain method of organizing human activity) using rules (e.g., computer instructions) executed by a computer (e.g., “processing circuitry” as claimed).
+Moreover, the above-identified abstract idea is not integrated into a practical application under 2019 PEG because the claimed method merely implements the above-identified abstract idea (e.g., mental process) using rules (e.g., computer instructions) executed by a computer (e.g., “processing circuitry” as claimed).
 In other words, these claims are merely directed to an abstract idea with additional generic computer elements which do not add a meaningful limitation to the abstract idea because they amount to simply implementing the abstract idea on a computer.
 Additionally, Applicant’s specification does not include any discussion of how the claimed invention provides a technical improvement realized by these claims over the prior art or any explanation of a technical problem having an unconventional technical solution that is expressed in these claims.
 That is, like Affinity Labs of Tex. v.
 DirecTV, LLC, the specification fails to provide sufficient details regarding the manner in which the claimed invention accomplishes any technical improvement or solution.
 Thus, for these additional reasons, the abstract idea identified above in independent Claim 11 (and its dependent Claims 12-14) is not integrated into a practical application under the 2019 PEG.

 Accordingly, independent Claim 11 (and its dependent Claims 12-14) are each directed to an abstract idea under 2019 PEG.